Evidence-Based Addiction Treatment Therapies in Ohio

 Yoga Therapy

-Yoga has proven to be successful in our addiction therapy program.
+Yoga Therapy has proven to be successful in our addiction therapy program.
 Yoga teaches you basic emotional and mental control.
 It is also used in conjunction with a depression or anxiety treatment program, two common triggers for relapse.
-You can use it to stop or reverse compulsions that cause your addiction.
 Many of us are overwhelmed by stress and tension.
 It is important to have an outlet for these painful feelings through the use of breathing exercises and yoga poses.

 Cognitive-behavioral therapy has been used to treat mental health and addiction disorders since the 1960s.
 It provides a way for people to address negative thought patterns during the recovery process.
 In cognitive-behavioral therapy, you learn why these thoughts occur and how to turn them around.
 A key component of CBT is learning that your emotions and actions stem from illogical thought patterns.
 They are not rational thoughts.
 Your thoughts stem from past experiences, how you were raised, and your current environment.
 When you act on these irrational feelings, you further damage your recovery process.